AtaYalcin/intrinsicOnValeoData/README.md

 The resulting output of the program can be found at DroidCalibResults.txt

+then we ran (removed --camera_model argument) the model with pinhole camera model assumption and got the results that are displayed at DroidCalibResults2.txt

 ERROR HANDLING:
 If you face issues with the environment, specifically torch try deleting and reconfiguring the environement(fixed for me)